JohnLCaron/rlauxe/README.md

 A port of Philip Stark's SHANGRLA framework and related code to kotlin, for the purpose of making a reusable and maintainable library.

+The [SHANGRLA python library](https://github.com/pbstark/SHANGRLA) is the work of Philip Stark and collaborators, released under the
+AGPL-3.0 license.
+The Rlauxe library is a rewritten version of the SHANGRLA python library.
+It does not share any code, but is based on the concepts expressed there (and in the papers cited below), as well as follows the SHANGRLA design in many places.

 Also see [rlauxe Viewer](https://github.com/JohnLCaron/rlauxe-viewer).

 Click on plot images to get an interactive html plot.
 You can also read this document on [github.io](https://johnlcaron.github.io/rlauxe/).